kulvait/KCT_cbct/README.md

 # KCT CBCT

-Fast, accurate and reliable software for algebraic CT reconstruction.
+**Fast, accurate and reliable software for algebraic CT reconstruction.**

-This set of software tools includes OpenCL implementation of modern CT and CBCT reconstruction algorithms including unpublished algorithms by the author.
-Initially, the focus was on CT reconstruction using Krylov LSQR and CGLS methods.
-Gradually, other widely used methods such as OS-SIRT are added.
-Initially, the software was based on the idea of a projector that directly computes the projections of individual voxels onto pixels using the volume integrals of the voxel cuts.
-The author intends to publish a paper on this cutting voxel projector (CVP) in late 2021.
-However, the package also includes implementations of the TT projector and the Siddon projector the DD and TR projectors will be implemented in the near future.
-The code for the CVP projector is optimized using OpenCL local memory and is probably one of the fastest projector implementations ever for algebraic reconstruction.
+This software package provides a comprehensive suite of tools for modern CT and CBCT reconstruction, featuring highly optimized OpenCL implementations of advanced algorithms, including unpublished methods developed by the author.
+Initially focused on algebraic reconstruction using Krylov-based LSQR and CGLS methods, the package has since expanded to include other widely used techniques, such as OS-SIRT.

+At the core of this software is the cutting voxel projector [CVP](https://arxiv.org/abs/2110.09841), a highly efficient projector that calculates voxel contributions to pixel projections based on volume integrals of voxel cuts.
+The CVP projector, implemented with OpenCL local memory optimizations, achieves remarkable computational speed, making it one of the fastest projector implementations available for algebraic reconstruction.
+The package also includes implementations of the TT projector and Siddon projector, providing users with a versatile range of reconstruction tools.

-The package has been tested and is compatible with the AMD Radeon VII Vega 20 GPU and NVIDIA GeForce RTX 2080 Ti GPU.
-Some routines have been optimized specifically for these GPU architectures.
-OpenCL code conforms to the [OpenCL 1.2 specification](https://www.khronos.org/registry/OpenCL/specs/opencl-1.2.pdf) and the implementation uses C++ wrappers from OpenCL 1.2.
-OpenCL 2.0 is not supported due to lack of support from NVidia.
+The software has been tested on multiple architectures, including AMD Radeon VII Vega 20 GPUs, NVIDIA GeForce RTX 2080 Ti GPUs, and Intel CPUs.
+Compatibility with [OpenCL 1.2](https://www.khronos.org/registry/OpenCL/specs/opencl-1.2.pdf) ensures portability, and the codebase leverages OpenCL 1.2 C++ wrappers for implementation.
+It could be compilled with OpenCL 2.2 even on NVIDIA GPUs.
+Specifically, testing has been conducted on NVIDIA's V100 and A100 GPUs, with CUDA 11.8 or CUDA 12.1 OpenCL runtime.

+Supported platforms include Red Hat Enterprise Linux 9 (with GCC 11) and Debian 12 (with GCC 12), ensuring compatibility with modern Linux distributions.

+Present and future development efforts focus on:

+- **Preconditioning for Krylov Methods:** Developing advanced preconditioning techniques to enhance convergence rates.
+- **Adaptive Voxel Grids:** Enabling computations on grids with variable voxel edge sizes to improve reconstruction quality in regions of interest.
+- **Regularization Techniques:** Integrating regularization methods, such as total variation (TV) minimization, to reduce noise and artifacts in reconstructed images.

+This software represents a powerful toolset for researchers and engineers in tomographic imaging, offering state-of-the-art performance across diverse hardware platforms while maintaining flexibility and scalability for ongoing advancements in the field.

 ## Algorithms